 Once you’ve created an adjusted trial balance, assembling financial statements is a fairly straightforward task.

 First, an income statement can be prepared using information from the revenue and expense account sections of the trial balance.

 A balance sheet can then be prepared, made up of assets, liabilities, and owner’s equity.

-After your CPA prepares your company’s financial statements, they'll make one more round of adjustments to close out your company’s temporary accounts, which resets the system and gets it ready for the next accounting cycle.
+After you, your CPA, or your bookkeeper prepares your company’s financial statements, they’ll make one more round of adjustments to close out your company’s temporary accounts, which resets the system and prepares it for the next accounting cycle.

-The accounting cycle sounds like a lot of work, because it is.
-But the payoff is worth it: actionable financial insight into your business.
+The accounting cycle sounds like a lot of work because, well, it is.
+But the payoff is worth it: actionable financial insights into your business.
 Plus, a bookkeeper can take care of the accounting cycle for you so you can focus on what you do best.
 Here’s how to hire the right bookkeeper for your small business.